tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 ## Certificate Requirements

-This documnt defines a new X.509 extension, DelegationUsage, to be used in the certificate when the certificate permits the usage of delegated credentials.
+This document defines a new X.509 extension, DelegationUsage, to be used in the certificate when the certificate permits the usage of delegated credentials.
 What follows is the ASN.1 {{X.680}} for the DelegationUsage certificate extension.